Dental SEO Tips (SMART SIMPLE SEO STRATEGIES)

 Use Real Images – People Like Real Images Better

-The Google robots likely don’t care much if you use stock photos or not but prospective dental patient likely will.
-Some stock photography is fine but real photos help make your dental practice seem more authentic, warmer and inviting.
+The Google robots likely don’t care much if you use stock photos or not but prospective dental patients likely will.
+Some stock photography is fine but real photos help make your dental practice seem more authentic, warmer, and inviting.
 A bunch of stock photos and generic text might cause website visitors to leave after about 10 seconds.
-You don’t want that as you will lose the prospect dental patient and Google will punish your results.
+You don’t want that as you will lose the prospective dental patient and Google will punish your results.

 Compress Your Dental Website Images